Best Banana Muffins

 I’ll definitely never need another banana muffin recipe!
 Give them a try and I know you’ll love them just as much as I do!

-These homemade banana muffins are made with simple baking ingredients to give them the perfect soft, tender crumb.
+This banana muffins recipe is made with simple baking ingredients to give them the perfect soft, tender crumb.
 Here are all of the ingredients you’ll need:

 - Flour.
-For the best texture, I recommend using all-purpose flour, white whole wheat flour, or whole wheat pastry flour.
+For the best texture, we recommend using all-purpose flour, white whole wheat flour, or whole wheat pastry flour.

 - Flavor makers.
-Cinnamon, nutmeg and vanilla are all optional, but the combination of these ingredients give the muffins a wonderful warm, cozy flavor.
+Cinnamon, nutmeg and vanilla are all optional, but the combination of these ingredients provide a wonderful warm, cozy flavor.

 - Bananas.
 The star of the show!
-Use ripe bananas with black spots for the best flavor and extra sweetness.
+Use ripe bananas with plenty of brown spots for the best flavor and extra sweetness.

 - Egg.
-You’ll need one egg to help with binding and ensure the muffins bake properly.
+You’ll need one egg to help with binding and ensure proper baking.

 - Butter.
 I prefer to use unsalted butter in my baked goods and then add in extra salt.
-If you only have salted butter available, simply leave out the 1/2 teaspoon of salt called for in this recipe.
+If you only have salted butter, simply leave out the 1/2 teaspoon of salt called for in the recipe.

 - Add-ins.
-Feel free to add up to 1 cup of any favorite mix-in ingredients – nuts, chocolate chips, or fruit (dried or fresh).
+Feel free to add up to 1 cup of any favorite mix-ins – nuts (chopped pecans or walnuts), chocolate chips, or fruit (dried or fresh).

 Like most muffin recipes, this one is easy and straightforward!
-You only need one bowl and a muffin pan sprayed with cooking spray or lined with paper liners.
+You only need one large bowl and a muffin pan sprayed with cooking spray or lined with paper liners.
+You can also grease with oil or butter, if preferred.
 Here’s a quick rundown of the process, but for full instructions, reference the recipe card at the bottom of the post.

-- Start the batter by whisking together flour, baking soda, baking powder, salt, cinnamon and nutmeg.
+- Mix the dry ingredients.
+Start the batter by whisking together flour, baking soda, baking powder, salt, cinnamon and nutmeg in a large mixing bowl.

 - Stir in the wet ingredients and sugar.
 Add the mashed banana, sugars, beaten egg, melted butter and vanilla.
-Gently mix until just combined.
+Gently mix with the flour mixture until just combined.
 Take extra care not to over-mix the batter.

-- Fill muffin pan and bake.
-Evenly spoon batter into the muffin pan and bake muffins for about 15-18 minutes, until golden brown and toothpick inserted comes out clean or with just a few moist crumbs.
+- Fill muffin tin and bake.
+Evenly spoon batter into the muffin cavities and bake for about 15-18 minutes, until golden brown and toothpick inserted comes out clean or with just a few moist crumbs.

-- Allow muffins to cool completely on a wire rack.
+- Cool and serve: Cool completely on a wire rack.
 Enjoy with a smear of butter or jam!

 - Use extra ripe bananas.
 For the perfect amount of sweetness use bananas that are very ripe.
 The more brown spots the better!
-You can ripen them quickly by popping them in a 350°F oven for 10-15 mins wrapped in foil.
+You can ripen them quickly by wrapping them in foil and popping them in a 350°F oven for 10-15 mins.

 - Measure the flour correctly.
 Too much flour can cause muffins to be dry and crumbly.
 Whisk the flour first, then spoon it into a dry measuring cup and level off the top (without shaking the measuring cup).